cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

 	ls -1

-		ubuntu-16.04.3-desktop-amd64.iso
-		ubuntu-17.10.1-desktop-amd64.iso

-For 17.10.1 you will need to generate an image with the following command

-	hdiutil convert ubuntu-17.10.1-desktop-amd64.iso -format UDRW -o ubuntu-17.10.1-desktop-amd64.img
+		ubuntu-18.04-desktop-amd64.iso

-For 16.04.3 you will need to generate an image with the following command
+For 18.04 you will need to generate an image with the following command

-	hdiutil convert ubuntu-16.04.3-desktop-amd64.iso -format UDRW -o ubuntu-16.04.3-desktop-amd64.img
+	hdiutil convert ubuntu-18.04-desktop-amd64.iso -format UDRW -o ubuntu-18.04-desktop-amd64.img

 OSX will append a .dmg behind the name.
 When considering the OS and you only want to use one, we recommend that you use the latest